Audrey is a medical transcriptionist and freelance writer who writes on a variety of topics, including grief and loss, pet care, and more.

 - Turning the radio on really loud

 - Opening windows

 - Telling her 'no' in a very authoritative voice

-- Resolving to never in my lifetime be in a car with her again - again, no I did not!
+- Resolving to never in my lifetime be in a car with her again (just kidding)!

-Of particular interest though is the fact that when the car is parked while we run in somewhere and we get out, instant quiet.
-I deduce from this that she is no longer moving so I suppose she is now no longer stressed.
+Of particular interest is the fact that when the car is parked while we run in somewhere, it got instant quiet.
+I deduce from this that she is no longer moving, so I suppose she is now no longer stressed.
 Also of note, wherever we go outside the car, there is no stress.
 She is totally at ease with us and doing things in new environments or old.
-So it has to be the car or the riding!
+So, it has to be the car or the riding!

 Why Don't You Just Leave the Dog Home?

 Interesting point—as a matter of fact, many of our friends having ridden with the beast had asked us this very same question!
 I advised them it might be a good idea in the future for them to drive their own car because 'quit' just doesn't happen to be in my vocabulary.

 Also, drugging a dog does not seem to be an appropriate response to fixing a problem.
 I just wanted to get to the bottom of it and somehow make it work for everyone, including Denaya.

 I started to think back a bit, and I do remember on the wild ride from Eastern Washington to Western Washington after we had picked her up from the malamute rescue group that she had behaved a little erratically in the car.
 She was in the back of our Subaru, and we did not have a gate up at the time.